Dealing With Responsive Behavior (Non-Violent & Personal Safety De-Escalation Training)

 Available throughout Ireland as an in-house course

-This training course contains all the relevant & essential information included in programs such as the Management of Actual and Potential Aggression (MAPA) but has been designed to deliver more of a focus on understanding behaviors as a means of communication.
+This training course contains all the relevant & essential information provided in competitor’s courses, but it has also been designed to deliver a focus on understanding behaviors as a means of communication.
 There is a strong person-centered focus and it gives participants the understanding of what is expected in the management of behaviour, from a best practice and a HIQA standards perspective.
 We show what Positive Behaviour Supports are, how to develop positive behavior support plans and encourage staff to think about how they can reduce or eliminate the need for restrictive practices.

 The course will also make participants aware of the importance of knowing the content of care plans and risk assessments, in order to keep themselves safe in the workplace.
 It has been developed using research and evidence-based best practice, and is regularly reviewed by our training panel to ensure the most up to date information is provided.